-Bus #200 to Antibes and Cannes may be a bargain at just 1,50€, but between the traffic and all the stops along the route, the trip takes 2 to 3 times as long as the train.
-Especially if you’re going from Nice to Cannes, I recommend spending a couple of extra euros to take the train and saving a lot of time.
+The Bus #200 to Antibes and Cannes may be a bargain at just 1,50€, but between the traffic and all the stops along the route, the trip takes 2 to 3 times as long as the train and you will arrive in Cannes exhausted.
+If you’re going from Nice to Cannes, I highly recommend spending a couple of extra euros to take the train and get there in 30-40 minutes instead.

-The bus 200 stops running its regular route at around 8:30pm, so after that it’s best to take the train (but note that the last one leaves at just after 11pm).
-The exception is Thursday/Friday/Saturday when there is a special #200 Night Bus leaving from the Cannes bus station in the Port at 10pm, 11:30pm, 1:00am and 2:30am.
-Even then this night bus will only take you as far as the Nice Airport, except for the final run at 2:30am, which is authorized to drop you off at Place Massena if you ask.
+The Bus #200 stops running its regular route at around 8:30pm so after that it’s best to take the train (but note that the last one leaves at just after 11pm).
+The exception is Friday and Saturdays when there is a special #200 Night Bus leaving from the Cannes bus station/train station at 11:30pm, 1:45am and 3:45am.
+Even then this night bus will only take you as far as the Parc Phoenix stop (near the Nice airport), but at least from there you can easily do the last little bit with an Uber.

 - Back up to Main Bus Page: Everything you need to know about taking the Bus in Nice